 Sanders goes for gleaming futurism, segmenting the grime off into slums that won’t obstruct a cityscape beset by neon and massive looping hologram-ads that’s tinted a clean blue-and-white-and-gray.
 You still see people do things like flip up the skin where their eyes should be to reveal plugs, but it lacks the environmental foreboding that makes it feel uncomfortable.
 In addition to the prettiness of it all, Sanders indulges in the kind of slow-motion that recalls Zack Snyder.
 And like Snyder, Sanders is drawn to the surface aesthetics, to what looks cool, even if he doesn’t seem to understand the larger thrust of the cool source material— just look at how his film repeats many of Oshii’s vital questions about identity, memory, and individuality verbatim yet out-of-context and out-of-place in a breathless, standard action plot.
 Sort of like how kids will repeat what an adult says not because they get the full meaning but because an adult said it.

-Ghost in the Shell 2017 (I hate that I have to distinguish between these two now) has little to say for itself, and it has even less to say about whitewashing (though perhaps more than you’d expect).
+Ghost in the Shell 2017 has little to say for itself, and it has even less to say about whitewashing (though perhaps more than you’d expect).
 We assume that although the Major is a brain in a robot body, she probably used to look somewhat like Scarlett Johansson — after all, what would be the point of changing her?
-Cue the plot twist: once Hanka Robotics, the corporation that built her, turns out to be a bit shady in the way all cyberpunk corporations seem to be, the Major seeks out her true past behind Hanka’s lies.
+Cue the plot twist: once Hanka Robotics, the corporation that built her, turns out to be quite suspect in the way all cyberpunk corporations seem to be, the Major seeks out her true past behind Hanka’s lies.
 Up the stairs in a grubby apartment complex, she comes face-to-face with an older Asian woman.
 The woman invites her in, where next to the table where they drink tea is a room still dedicated to her missing-but-presumed-dead daughter, Motoko.
 Guess who the Major reminds her of.

-If GITS17 poorly engages with those themes of identity/memory/individuality/technology-run-amok, it at least brings them up.
-They are allowed to remain as capital-T Themes, but race exists only as a cheap plot twist.
+If GITS17 poorly engages with those themes of identity + memory + individuality+ technology-run-amok, it at least brings them up.
+They are allowed to remain as capital-T Themes, but race can exist only as a cheap plot twist.
 Hanka Robotics appears to be a rather white corporation (white CEO, white scientists, white cyborgs), and yet there’s no attempt to explore what it means for them to erase Asians from public view and stick them in white bodies.
 Why Asians?
 Why make them white?
 What does that say about society viewing white as the default, as the most beautiful, as the higher standard of humanity that being a powerful cyborg implies?
 The film isn’t interested in these questions — it’s only interested in mining race at a surface level to get a gasp out of the audience and underscore just how different the Major used to be.
-After all, what’s more different than someone of another race?
+After all, what’s could be more different than someone whose skin is a different color?
 Asians are not good enough to headline GITS17 or make up its central Theme; they’re only useful as fodder for a plot twist.

 Worse, the film exploits this fact that Asians and other minorities are viewed as the Other, the very engine by which they are deemed unrelatable to a white audience and thus unfit to lead a prospective Hollywood blockbuster like Ghost in the Shell, without even involving Asians in the process.
 As an Asian-American, I wanted to support GITS17 because, though I disagreed with Scarlett Johansson’s casting, the film had Asian actors in other roles — Kaori Momoi as Motoko’s mother, Chin Han as Togusa, Yutaka Izumihara as Saito, the great Takeshi Kitano as Chief Aramaki.
 That’s a lot of Asians for Hollywood.
 Turns out, they’re peripheral at best; the key players, the Major and Kuze and Batou and Dr. Ouelet and Cutter, are all white (Aramaki makes out okay but he’s noticeably fifth or sixth banana here in terms of importance, if not screentime).
 Chin Han gets like three scenes.
 Saito has one line, and before he gave it I thought they left him out of the movie.
 And the film even goes out of its way to obscure the faces of the Asian actors cast to play Major and Kuze (who underwent a similar process) before they were abducted and stuffed inside white people.
 The decision is meant to show they’re not the same people they used to be, but in practice it only further marginalizes the Asians cast in the film; they are a race, not faces.